konveyor/kai/docs/demo.md

 mvn clean compile package -Dquarkus.kubernetes.deploy=true
 ```

-- Once deployed, access the website via `coolstore-<namespace>.apps.ai.migration.redhat.com`
+- Once deployed, access the website via `http://coolstore-<namespace>.apps.ai.migration.redhat.com`

 ![deploy app](deploy.gif)

 ### Conclusion

 In this demo, we showcased the capability of Kai in facilitating various types of code migrations within the Coolstore application.
+By leveraging Kai's capabilities, organizations can expedite the modernization process.
 If you are intereted to learn more about our ongoing efforts and future plans, please reach out to us in the [slack channel](https://kubernetes.slack.com/archives/CR85S82A2)